Usaali/LogGPisMap/README.md

 # LogGPisMap

-This repository is developped based on the open source code from [link](https://github.com/leebhoram/GPisMap) Please find our paper Faithful Euclidean Distance Field From Log-Gaussian Process Implicit Surfaces [here](https://arxiv.org/abs/2010.11487)
+This repository contains source code for LogGPisMap, introduced in the paper [Faithful Euclidean distance field from Log-Gaussian Process Implicit Surfaces](https://ieeexplore.ieee.org/abstract/document/9361242) presented at RA-L and ICRA2021.

-## Contributors

-The major contributors of this work include [Brian Lee](https://github.com/lkm1321).
+The source code is modified from Bhoaram Lee's [GPisMap code](https://github.com/leebhoram/GPisMap).

 ## License